 Above: a younger and healthier Mason at 1050 CHUM, Toronto, in the 1970s.
 Photo courtesy of CHUM Radio and Puget Sound Radio.

-Mason figures if he had gone straight to bed Saturday night he would have awoken on the ‘Other Side,’ likely working his butt off to land another scoop … perhaps an interview with President Kennedy.
-Or Marilyn Monroe.
+Mason figures if he’d gone straight to bed Saturday night he would’ve travelled to the ‘Other Side,’ likely working his butt off to land another scoop … perhaps an interview with John Kennedy?

-One more thing about Mason’s red-lights-flashing ride to the city on the weekend … the speeding ambulance was tailed by a mysterious sedan … right to the open doors of the hospital’s emergency department.
+One more thing about Mason’s red-lights-flashing ride to the city on the weekend … the speeding ambulance was tailed by a mysterious sedan –. right to the open doors of the hospital’s emergency department.
 Who the heck was in hot pursuit? … an ambulance-chasing reporter?
 A police contact?
-No, just a Good Samaritan who handed the ambulance driver a hubcap.
+No, just a Good Samaritan who handed the ambulance driver a hubcap that had fallen off.

 On Monday morning, 29 October 2012, police reporter Ed Mason was back on the air at 630-CHED.
 Things went smoothly; Ed didn’t miss a beat and neither did his ticker.

 On 14 November 2012, Mason got some good news: his cholesterol level had dropped to half what it had been around the time of the heart attack.
-On the road to recovery.
+He is on the road to recovery.

 On 14 March 2013, 630-CHED Program Director, Syd Smith, fired off this email to all staff on Ed Mason’s Lifetime Achievement award: